Audi Coupé GT (1980 – 1987), much more than a Quattro light, from €7,000

 What to monitor?

 Very well made, the GT Coupes do not however escape a serious pitfall, namely rust, which can attack severely.
 For the rest, not much to report: with routine maintenance carried out on time, these cars cover several hundred thousand km without major problems.
 The valve stem seals begin to lack tightness around 150,000 km, while the timing belt must be changed before 100,000 km.
 The K-Jetronic injection does not like inactivity and appreciates clean filters, while the Quattro’s various differentials require regular oil changes.
-Electricity can act up, but again, not in an unacceptable way.
+Electricity can act up, but once more, not in an unacceptable way.
 In short, a car without history if it has been well run.

 Dynamically, the Audi Coupé GT, here in 1982, rolls but remains safe and relatively efficient.